socialcontagionbook/socialcontagionbook.github.io/index.md

 ---

 # About

 This page contains information for authors of the forthcoming _Spreading Dynamics in Social Systems_.
-Below, you can find the timeline, info on the LaTeX template, an overview of your co-authors, and the tentative outline.
+Below, you can find the current Table of Contents, timeline, and the LaTeX template.

+# Table of Contents (To be confirmed)

+* **Part 1**: _Introduction to spreading in social systems_
+  * Damon Centola, TBD
+  * Peter Sheridan Dodds: Understanding the global spreading condition for simple models of spreading
+* **Part 2**: _Models and Theories_
+  * James Gleeson and Mason Porter: Message-passing methods for complex contagions
+  * Peter Sheridan Dodds: Generalized contagion: Unifying simple models of social and biological spreading
+  * Azadeh Nematzadeh, Alessandro Flammini, Emilio Ferrara, and Yong-Yeol Ahn: The effect of communities on spreading time in information diffusion
+  * Petter Holme: Probing empirical contact networks by simulation of spreading dynamics
+  * Sen Pei, Flaviano Morone, and Hernan Makse: Influencer identification in complex networks
+* **Part 3**: _Observational studies_
+  * Ciro Cattuto and Alain Barrat: TBD
+  * Gerardo Iñiguez, Kimmo Kaski, János Kertész and Márton Karsai: Service adoption spreading in online social networks
+  * Walter Quattrociocchi: (Mis)information spreading on Facebook
+  * Pikmai Hui, Lilian Weng, Alireza Sahami, YY Ahn, Filippo Menczer: Predicting viral memes
+  * Lilian Weng, Márton Karsai, Nicola Perra, Filippo Menczer, Alessandro Flammini: Attention on Weak Ties in Social and Communication Networks
+  * Emilio Ferrara: Effects of social bots on information diffusion
+  * Johan Bollen and Bruno Goncalves: Network Happiness: How Social Interactions Impact our Well Being
+  * James P Bagrow: Examining human dynamics by contrasting normal and anomalous activities during normal and anomalous events
+  * J Niels Rosenquist, TBD
+* **Part 4**: _Controlled studies_
+  * Sean Taylor: Measuring Social Influence with Randomized Experiments
+  * Sandy Pentland: TBD

 # Timeline